dena-platform/Dena-SDK-Java/src/main/resources/docs/JavaSDK.md

 ----------

 ## Create Object ##
-To create object in Dena we can use a pojo
+To create object in Dena we can use a pojo. the pojo should have following
+condition: